Workflows and Examples

 )

-backend = provider.get_backend(machine)
+# or: backend = provider.get_backend(machine)

 2. Calibrations and custom gates

-2.2 Custom gates via QMInstructionProperties
+2.2 Custom gates via QMInstructionProperties (Qiskit 2.x)

-2. Write a QUA macro that implements the calibrated behavior.
+2. Write a QUA macro.

 3. Primitives: Sampler and Estimator on QOP